6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 6.8 SPC Development/History

-The 6.8 Remington Special Purpose Cartridge (6.8 SPC, 6.8 SPC II, or 6.8x43mm) was developed in 2004 as a joint operation between Remington Arms, US Special Operations Command (SOCOM), and the U.S. Army Marksmanship unit.
+The 6.8 Remington Special Purpose Cartridge (6.8 SPC, 6.8 SPC II, or 6.8x43mm) was developed in 2004 as a joint operation between Remington Arms, U.S. Special Operations Command (SOCOM), and the U.S. Army Marksmanship Unit.

 To read more about the 6.8 Remington SPC, check out the full history of the cartridge on our 6.8 SPC history page.